-Please note: these conversations represent the viewpoints and opinions of the guests, and not necessarily those of the host or project.
+Please note: these conversations represent experiences, viewpoints and opinions of the guests, and not necessarily those of the host or project.
 The content is not intended to be taken as personal or medical advice.
 We have no control over external sources mentioned in the episodes and/or the episode pages, which are shared for reference purposes only.

 Listen now in your favourite podcast app

 If the link doesn’t open your app (or if there is no link) you may need to search for ‘Fifty Shades of Gender’ inside the app.